tiffanymonroe/wdi-remote-gizmo/unit_4/w10d01/student_labs/morning_lab.md

 **2. Print sum**

-Write a method `sum_three` that returns the sum of three inputs.
+Write a method `sum_numbers` that returns the sum of three inputs.

 ```ruby
 p sum_numbers 20, 10, 12